Gluten Sensitivity: Why Wheat Causes Bloating and Bad Gas

 With decreased nutrient absorption, deficiencies become more common and symptoms like fatigue, anemia, nausea, skin complaints and depression are associated with gluten sensitivity and intolerance.

 Various theories have been put forward for the significant rise in gluten allergies in recent years.
 After all, people have been eating bread for thousands of years.

 Is modern day bread anything like the bread your grandparents ate though?

-Some specialists, like Dr. Davis, author of Wheat Belly, note that wheat strains have been bred in recent decades to dramatically increase gluten content.
+Some specialists, like Dr. Davis, author of Wheat Belly, note that wheat strains have been bred in recent decades to significantly increase gliadin content.

-Others point to commercial bread bakeries dramatically speeding up the rising time of bread, from several hours in the past to no more than a few minutes nowadays.
+Others point to commercial bread bakeries dramatically speeding up the rising time of bread, from many hours in the past to no more than a few minutes nowadays.

-This leaves much more gluten in the bread loaf and may be why sourdough bread, with its much longer rising time, is usually better tolerated by gluten sensitive people than regular supermarket bread.
+This leaves much more gliadin in the bread loaf and may be why sourdough bread, with its much longer rising time, is usually better tolerated by sensitive people than regular supermarket bread.

 Far more gluten is also now added to bread and used as an extra ingredient in many other processed foods than even before.
 So much so that US imports of pure gluten more than doubled between 1997 and 2007.

-Regardless of the causes behind gluten intolerance, it’s a growing health issue with millions of people suffering from digestive problems due to gluten.
+Regardless of the causes behind intolerance, it’s a growing issue with millions of people suffering from digestive issues due to gluten.

 Some commentators suggest that virtually all people are sensitive to gluten at high enough levels.
 So, as our intake of this difficult to digest protein has increased, so too has the number of people suffering from gluten sensitivity.